4 Easy steps to spot Cognitive Dissonance In Relationships

 “Maybe I’m being too uptight about money.”

 Consequences.
-These defences may be effective in the short term, but future spending binges may bring up the dissonance again.
+These defenses may be effective in the short term, but future spending binges may bring up the dissonance again.
 This may result in:

 Fights, arguments, resentments, and later on, conflicting beliefs could harm their relationship in the long run.